Last updated May 10, 2020

 Zhou Qunfei’s lucky break

-In her apartment/factory Zhou started experimenting, aiming to improve the quality of the glass.
-Which she eventually did.
+In her apartment/factory, Zhou started experimenting.
+She aimed to improve the quality of the glass.
+Eventually, she succeeded.

-In time Zhou was able to expand her factory and hire employees, but for that she had to mortgage/sell her homes along the way.
+In time, Zhou was able to expand her factory and hire employees.
+She mortgaged and sold her homes several times along the way.

 (Back to the top)

-These self-made billionaires did not make it into the list because they did not make their billions 100% on their own, some of them cofounded their empires, others received a little help from their family when they were starting, and others, yet, are fiercely private, so it is difficult to determine how exactly their companies began.
+These self-made billionaires did not make it into the list because they did not make their billions 100% on their own.
+Some of them co-founded their empires, while others received a little help from their family when they were starting.
+Others, still, are fiercely private, so it is difficult to determine how exactly their companies began and if they received a helping hand.
 Nonetheless, they deserve an honorable mention:

 Denise Coates.
-United Kingdom.
+The United Kingdom.
 7.7 billion.
 51 years old.
 Her family owned a small chain of betting shops.
-In the 2000’s Denise, an Economics gradute, saw an opportunity to expand the family business online and bought the domain ‘Bet365’.
+In the 2000s, Denise, an Economics graduate, saw an opportunity to expand the family business online.
+So she bought the domain ‘Bet365’.
 It became a success.
 The company now makes around $2.7 billion a year.
 Her father is the chairman, and Denise and her brother are chief executives.
 Her yearly salary?
 346 million dollars.

 Wang Laichun.
 China.
 6.2 billion.
 51 years old.
 Wang worked for 10 years for Hon Hai Precision Industry, until 1999.
-In 2004 Wang and her brother Laisheng bought Luxshare, a manufacturer of components for electronics.
-She is now the chairwoman of the company that counts Apple as their costumer.
+In 2004, Wang and her brother Laisheng bought Luxshare, a manufacturer of components for electronics.
+She is now the chairwoman of this company that has Apple as a customer.

 Cheng Xue.
-China, 5 billlion.
+China, 5 billion.
 48 years old.
 There is not enough information to determine how she made her fortune.
-She is a share holder and vice chairman of Foshan Haitian Flavoring, a company that produces soy sauce.
+She is a shareholder and vice-chairman of Foshan Haitian Flavoring, a company that produces soy sauce.

 Judy Faulkner.
-United States.
-3.8 billions.
+The United States.
+3.8 billion.
 75 years old.
-Judy wanted to create a software for the health care industry.
+Judy wanted to create software for the health care industry.
 So the Computer Science graduate asked family and friends for 70,000 dollars.
-With the money she started her company, Epic Systems, in a basement in Wisconsin in 1979.
-Epic software is now used in hospitals all over the United States, and the company’s annual revenue is $2.7 billion.
+With the money, she started her company, Epic Systems, in a basement in Wisconsin in 1979.
+Epic software is now used in hospitals all over the United States.
+The company’s annual revenue is $2.7 billion.

 Kiran Mazumdar-Shaw.
 India.
 3.6 billion.
 65 years old.
 Kiran studied Zoology at Bangalore University and Malting and Brewing at Melbourne University.
-But back in India she couldn’t get a job.
-At 25 she met Leslie Auchincloss, owner of Biocon Biochemicals, and they cofounded a biopharmaceutical company called Biocon India.
+But back in India, she couldn’t get a job.
+At 25, she met Leslie Auchincloss, owner of Biocon Biochemicals.
+The duo co-founded a biopharmaceutical company called Biocon India.
 She is now India’s richest self-made woman.

 Cheng Cheung Ling.
 China.
-2.4 billions.
+2.4 billion.
 55 years old.
 Cheng’s husband, Tse Ping, comes from a family of billionaires.
 He is the founder of Sino Pharmaceutical.
-Cheng is the vice chairwoman of the company, and their daughter, Theresa, became the chairwoman when her father retired.
+Cheng is the vice chairwoman of the company.
+And their daughter, Theresa, became the chairwoman when her father retired.